mmaloparic/SQLiteScaffolder/README.md

 # SQLiteScaffolder
-C# code library that allows users to use code-first approach when using SQLite
+C# library that allows users to apply code-first approach when using SQLite